-Children's school start is, however, not only important in terms of their own human capital accumulation; it is also classified as a major stressful life event-a life change unit-both for the children in question as well as for their families (Holmes and Rahe 1967).
+Children's school start is, however, not only important in terms of their own human capital accumulation; it is also classified as a major stressful life event-a life change unit-both for the children starting school and their families (Holmes and Rahe 1967).
 This paper asks whether a policy manipulable variable, such as SSA (and consequently the timing of a child's educational trajectory), has spillover effects to family members other than the targeted child, thereby affecting, for example, family stability and sibling school performance.
-In other words, when parents actively make changes to when and how they invest in one child given the policy-environment they face, do they - as we would expect from theory - thereby improve the family's outcomes in other dimensions?
-We will address this key question by estimating the causal effect of SSA on parents' and siblings' outcomes.
+In other words, when parents actively make changes to when and how they invest in one child given the policy environment they face, do they-as we would expect from theory-thereby improve the family's outcomes in other dimensions?
+We address this key question by estimating the causal effect of SSA on parents' and siblings' outcomes.
 To the best of our knowledge, we are the first to do this.

 Our empirical analysis exploits exogenous variation in SSA generated by administrative rules to circumvent the issue that SSA may correlate with unobservable individual and family characteristics.
-We make use of the fact that Danish children typically start first grade in the calendar year in which they turn seven, which gives rise to a fuzzy regression discontinuity design; a strategy now widely used in the literature on school starting age.
-By comparing the families of children born in December with families of children born in January, we investigate the effects of focal children starting grade 1 at age 6.6 compared to 7.6.
-Our analysis uses full population Danish register-based data for focal children born in the period 1986-2000 with information on exact birth dates, family and sibling outcomes, and a rich set of background characteristics.
+We make use of the fact that Danish children typically start first grade in the calendar year in which they turn seven, which gives rise to a fuzzy regression discontinuity design, a strategy now widely used in the literature on school starting age.
+By comparing the families of children born in December with families of children born in January, we investigate the effects of focal children starting Grade 1 at age 6.6 compared to age 7.6.
+Our analysis uses full population Danish register-based data for focal children born in the period 1986-2000, with information on exact birth dates, family and sibling outcomes, and a rich set of background characteristics.

-We show how a child's SSA has direct consequences for their other family members.
-In the context of this paper, a higher SSA implies that the child spends an extra year in public childcare instead of going to school.1 Delaying school start by one year improves parental relationship stability and increases maternal employment while the child is of school age.
-At child age seven, for example, being one year older at school start increases maternal employment with four percentage points relative to a mean of just below 80%.
-During child ages 15-18, being one year older at school start increases the likelihood that the parents continue their relationship with eight percentage points relative to a mean of just above 60%.
+We show how a child's SSA has direct consequences for their family members.
+In the context of this paper, a higher SSA implies that the child spends an extra year in public childcare instead of going to school.
+Delaying school start by one year improves parental relationship stability and increases maternal employment while the child is of school age.
+At child age seven, for example, being one year older at school start increases maternal employment by four percentage points relative to a mean of just below 80 percent.
+During child ages 15-18, being one year older at school start increases the likelihood that the parents continue their relationship with eight percentage points relative to a mean of just above 60 percent.
 We observe that, for the most part, the effects for parents' marital stability persist.
 For maternal employment, however, the effects in the years following school start are different in nature.
-Here, we instead find a transitory effect around school start, both at the extensive and intensive labor supply margin, likely because child maturity at school start eases the child's transition from daycare to school thereby reducing within-family constraints, which may otherwise have hindered maternal labor supply at that point in time.2 dimensions of the academic achievements of older siblings who are close to their final exam around the school start of the focal child.
-Grades associated with repetitive learning based on memorization (so-called rote learning), such as basic arithmetic and grammar (where parents can teach to the test), improve substantially, whereas grades associated with tasks that are more complex and general knowledge (e.g., essays and text analysis) are unaffected.
-Hence, delaying the school start of a younger sibling allows parents to redirect resources towards the dimensions in older siblings' upcoming exams that are most easily improved.
+Here, we instead find a transitory effect around school start, both at the extensive and intensive labor supply margin, likely because child maturity at school start eases the child's transition from daycare to school, thereby reducing within-family constraints, which may otherwise have hindered maternal labor supply at that point in time.2